Preserved Moss: Best Types and Creative Applications

 There are, truly, an endless number of ways you can apply and make the most out of your preserved moss.

-Resin art, for example, is particularly popular at the moment, and I’m always seeing incredibly talented artists take it up to create items as small as jewelry to those as big as dining room tables.
+Resin art, for example, is particularly popular at the moment, and I’m always seeing incredibly talented artists use it in tandem with preserved moss to create items as small as jewelry to those as big as dining room tables.

 There’s a versatility afforded that allows for endless experimentation.
 As I’m writing, I keep getting new ideas.